IanElijahGalang/osticket-prereqs/README.md

 Action:
 Extract the osTicket files from the installation folder.
 Rename the ‘upload’ folder to "osTicket".<br>
-Move the "osTicket" folder into the wwwroot folder, located under inetpub on the C: drive.
+Move the "osTicket" folder into the wwwroot folder, located under inetpub on the C: drive.<br>
 <br>Purpose: Ensures that the osTicket files are in the correct directory for IIS to serve them.
 <img width="784" alt="osTicket file folder" src="https://github.com/user-attachments/assets/becd2582-ce30-41b4-813a-bfd3b421e66d">